hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The Semantic Web Stack & Semantic First-Hop / Deterministic First-Hop (SFH / DFH)

+One file.
+Five primitives.
+Zero dependencies.
+Pure JSON-LD.
+Deterministic meaning.

+This is the cleanest possible solution to one of the hardest problems in AI.

 Safety and systemic coherence always override deterministic claims.

 > **This project is not affiliated with Google, Amazon, OpenAI, or any third-party organization.**